 The Houston Ship Channel (HSC) is a 50 mile-long deep draft navigation channel that is predominantly 46.5 feet deep through approximately 39 miles of its length from Bolivar Roads near Galveston Island and the Bolivar Peninsula to Boggy Bayou.
 Beyond Boggy Bayou to just downstream of the east part of the Beltway 8 in east Houston, the channel is 41.5 feet deep for the next 8 upstream miles, and 37.5 feet deep for the most upstream 5 miles.
 In Galveston Bay, the HSC is channel dredged out of shallow bay bottom that was typically 8.5 to 9.5 feet deep prior to its construction and today, is a deep channel surrounded by a wide expanse of shallow Bay.
 Above Galveston Bay, the HSC was dredged out of the lower part of Buffalo Bayou including its confluence with the San Jacinto River.
-Between Morgans Point and the San Jacinto Battleground, the HSC is a deep channel surrounded by the small bays formed at the confluence of Buffalo Bayou and the San Jacinto River, including Tabbs, Black Duck, Scott, San Jacinto, Crystal, and Burnet Bays.
-Above the San Jacinto Battleground, the HSC is a deep channel up to the Main Turning Basin to create the earlier shallower draft versions of the channel, and is surrounded by mainland in this reach.
+Between Morgans Point and the San Jacinto Battleground, the HSC is a deep channel surrounded by the small bays formed at the confluence of Buffalo Bayou and the San Jacinto Battleground, the HSC is a deep channel surrounded by the small bays formed at the confluence of Buffalo Bayou and the San Jacinto Battleground, the HSC is a deep channel surrounded by the small bays formed at the confluence of Buffalo Bayou which was widened up to the Main Turning Basin to create the earlier shallower draft versions of the channel, and is surrounded by mainland in this reach.